 The upshot of this is that instead of heading north from the castle towards the Basilica di Santa Croce, I headed south towards the Porta San Biagio and then spent a good half hour trawling increasingly narrow lanes in search of the wrong Chiesa di San Matteo.
 The Chiesa di San Matteo that I eventually found was somewhat disappointing (decorative as it was, it wasn’t that great) and too far from the Basilica di Santa Croce for me to turn around.
 Oh well.

 … Porto San Biagio and some increasingly narrower lanes…

-… and even more narrow lanes and… a Roman amphitheatre (which doesn’t show on my map) and… what on earth is the cathedral steeple doing there?
+… and… a Roman amphitheatre (which doesn’t show on my map) and… what on earth is the cathedral steeple doing there?
 It should be to the other side of me.

 … and there it is, the wrong Chiesa di San Matteo.
 Whoops, I should have been looking for the Basilica di Santa Croce